psubhajit14/relaxation-app/README.md

 # relaxation-app
-Its a flutter project for UI implementation.
+Its a flutter project for UI implementation With Clean Architechture and Test Driven Development.

 Main design credit goes to : Huunray Nosa Eguakun